HL7/davinci-deqm/source/pages/datax.md

 ##### Gather Data Requirements From Aggregator
 {:.no_toc}

-In this *optional* step, the provider queries the aggregator for which resources/profiles are needed for reporting a given measure.
-To support the *Submit Data* operation, an implementation needs to know what data to provide as the payload for the operation.
-This can be done manually by reviewing the measure definition to determine what data needs to be submitted, or it can be automated using the *Data Requirements* operation. *These profiles are subsequently referenced in the `MeasureReport.evaluatedResources` element* when submitting the measure data to the Aggregator .
+In this step, the provider queries a common knowledge store for profiles needed for reporting a given measure and how the sending of those data should be initiated.
+Common data profiles have been developed through a multi-stakeholder consensus-based development process and will be made available from the common site.
+To support the *Submit Data* operation, an implementation needs to know specifically what data are required to provide as the payload for the operation.
+This can be done manually by reviewing the measure definition to determine what data needs to be submitted and it is automated by using the *Data Requirements* operation. *These profiles are subsequently referenced in the `MeasureReport.evaluatedResources` element* when submitting the measure data to the Aggregator.

 {% include img-narrow.html img="data-requirement.jpg" caption="Data Requirements Operation" %}